CYBERDEVILZ/YoutubeBot/README.md

 # YouTube Bot
 ## Increase views on your videos
 YouTube Bot is a very simple to use python script that takes use of selenium to automate the process.
-All you need are:
+All you need is:
 - Python 3
 - Web Browser (Chrome or Firefox)
 - Selenium module